0xZKML/zk-mnist/README.md

 All zk circuits are in the `zk` directory.
 1) generate basic powers of tau phase 1 with `yarn zk:ptau`
-2) compile the circuits, generate the solidty validator with `yarn zk:compile`
+2) compile the circuits, generate the solidty validator with `yarn zk:compile` (but see 5a/5b above)
-3) test the circuits: `node src/generateJSProof.js`
-4) `yarn contracts:test` - tests the contracts